 \section{Abstract}

-We consider $m\times n$ rectangular matrices formed from Sturmian words with slope $\alpha$ and we fully characterise their balance properties in terms of the Ostrowski representations of $m$ an $n$ with respect to $\alpha$.
-This generalises recent results by Anselmo et al., as well as by Shallit and Vukusic, where only quadratic irrationals $\alpha$ were considered.
-In contrast to the two mentioned papers, our approach is based on the distribution of $n\alpha \bmod 1$.
+We consider $m\times n$ rectangular matrices formed from Sturmian words with slope $\alpha$, and we fully characterise their balance properties in terms of the Ostrowski representations of $m$ and $n$ with respect to $\alpha$.
+This generalises recent results by Anselmo et al., as well as those by Shallit and the author, where only quadratic irrational slopes were considered.
+In contrast to the two mentioned papers, the approach in this paper is based on the distribution of $n\alpha \bmod 1$.